-This is the number one reason I don’t like chalk painting furniture.
-I have a friend who painted all of her kitchen cabinets in chalk paint.
+This is the number one reason why I don’t use chalk paint.
+I have a friend researched the best chalk paint for kitchen cabinets and painted them all over the course of a week.
 After six months, she found herself repainting all of the cabinets in latex because the surface of the wax attracted dirt making her entire kitchen look dingy – and not in a farmhouse-chic sort of way.
 Also, do you know what happens to an unwaxed piece of furniture that has a cold drink left on it?
 The chalk paint actually re-liquifies.
+You can imagine how this would result in a number of chalk paint problems.
 In terms of maintenance, chalk painted furniture has to be be re-waxed every 3 years, and more often if it is in a high-traffic area.
 Once a piece is painted with latex paint, it will never need ongoing maintenance.

 Here is a break-down of the cost and process for chalk painting furniture and also my process…